VertebrateResequencing/wr/.docs/bugfixes/260909-fix-env-propagation.md

 - Also left, non-blocking: nothing is logged when a read skips a malformed stored entry, so a legacy job degrades silently.
 A `warn` in the runner would close the last "no diagnostic" case this item complained about.

+- [x] Copilot review of PR #592, both findings valid and both taken.
+    - `envOverride`'s doc said it "returns the new slice", hiding that it assigns `env := orig` and mutates the caller's backing array in place - and this branch's fix makes it write to MORE indices than before.
+The implementor verified the behaviour rather than describing it from the code, running the real function over 5 shapes:
+      * every replaced index is written through to `orig`, at EVERY duplicate index now;
+      * when `cap(orig) > len(orig)` the append writes into `orig`'s own array
+        past its length, overwriting what another slice over that array sees;
+      * when the append must grow, the result is a fresh array and `orig` keeps the replacements but not the appends - so whether a caller sees appended entries is CAPACITY-dependent, and not something to rely on either way;
+      * two results derived from the same over-capacity `orig` alias each other, which is precisely the class of bug item 2's `slices.Clone` guards against in `cmd/runner.go`.
+      The doc now says a caller holding `orig` can assume its length is unchanged and nothing else.
+    - A test comment documented behaviour THIS PR removed, which is the sharper
+      finding: `TestEnvOverrideDuplicates`'s third Convey justified itself by citing `cmd/runner.go` accumulating overrides across the reserve loop - and item 2, 2 commits later on this same branch, deleted exactly that.
+      Stale on arrival.
+    - The correct remaining rationale was established, not invented, and the duplicate case is NOT dead: `wr mod --env "A=1,A=2"` is accepted.
+Item 4's `compressUserEnv` rejects 3 shapes - empty, no "=", no name before the "=" - and says nothing about a name repeating, and all 4 write routes funnel through it.
+Proved by driving the exact call `cmd/mod.go` makes:
+      `SetEnvOverride("A=1,A=2")` returns nil and the stored override decodes to `[A=1 A=2]`.
+Both of `envOverride`'s arguments can carry duplicates - `over` via `applyEnvOverrides`, and `orig` via `EnvAddOverride`, which the runner calls on every job it reserves.
+    - CORRECTION to this item's own opening claim, and it is worth having exactly right: it said "`os.Environ()` NORMALLY has no duplicates".
+It can never have them.
+Go's `syscall.copyenv` blanks every duplicate key - the source comment is literally `// Clear duplicate keys.` - so it is a language-level guarantee, not a convention.
+Confirmed by `syscall.Exec`ing a binary with an `envp` containing the same key twice: the child's `os.Environ()` reported only the first.
+So the justification for item 1 rests entirely on environments that came from a CLIENT, never on the ambient one, and `wr add`'s own `addEnvVars` returns `os.Environ()` and so contributes no duplicate either.
+    - Checked and NOT stale, having been suspected: `cmd/runner_env_test.go`'s header describes the accumulation in the PAST tense, as the bug this PR fixed, which is accurate.
+A repo-wide grep plus a scan of every comment line added by this branch found no other instance in Go code.